-- disclosure of the parts of the documents that are conditionally exempt under section 47E(d) of the FOI Act could reasonably be expected to prejudice the operations related to Australia's Immigration Detention Network. - As a result, this would have a substantial adverse effect on the ability of the Department to protect Australia's borders and to manage its national security risks.

-- I consider there to be a strong public interest in ensuring that the ability of the Department to conduct its Detention operations functions is not compromised or prejudiced in any way. - I further consider there to be a strong public interest in the Department being able to manage current risks to the national security of Australia. - As such, I am satisfied that it would be contrary to the public interest to disclose parts of the document which would prejudice of the effectiveness of the Department's management of its Detention operations and its ability to manage contemporary national security risks.
+disclosure of the parts of the documents that are conditionally exempt under section 47E(d) of the FOI Act could reasonably be expected to prejudice the law enforcement functions of the Department, and, as a result, the ability of the Department to protect Australia's borders.
+I consider there to be a strong public interest in ensuring that the ability of the Department to conduct its law enforcement functions is not compromised or prejudiced in any way.
+I consider that this would be contrary to the public interest and that this factor weighs strongly against disclosure.